Introduction

 Pro (Premium) Package Updates

-If you are a StartSharp customer, please make sure you have serenity.is package source configured and execute following for only the packages you actually use:
+If you are a StartSharp customer, please make sure you have serenity.is premium package source configured, and execute the following commands only for the packages you use:

 Please follow directions at https://serenity.is/Dashboard if you don't have serenity.is premium package source configured.